ac1dbabe/gpsF3XTracker-for-Ethos/README.md

 - F3B-distance: it measures number of laps made in 4 minutes since entering the competition place from outside via base A toward base B for the fist time

 The actual status is indicated by individual rows in the "GPS F3X Tracker" widget screen:
+- Comp factor:  defines value for correction of flight position, 0 = no correction
 - Comp: "waiting for start...", "started..." - just after switching the "Start race switch" on, "canceled..." - cancellation can be done by switching off/on/off of the "Start race switch", "start climbing..." - during initial event phase (so 30 sec max), "out of course" - plane between bases, "race timer started..." - initial 30 sec expired and plane between bases, "in course..." - plane outside of bases, "timer started..." - initial 30 sec expired and plane  outside of bases
 - Runtime: time used for individual event
 - Course: "center", "leftOutside", "leftInside", "rightOutside", "rightInside" - distance from the center is provided